-To explore this question, we conducted two co-design workshops with 15 younger adults (ages 21–32) and 8 older adults (65+).
+In this paper, we ask:\textit{ How can modular co-design support personalization, adaptability, and sustainability across the human lifespan in future robot design?} To explore this question, we conducted two co-design workshops with 15 younger adults (ages 21–32) and 8 older adults (65+).
 Participants were asked to imagine how a single modular robot could accompany them from childhood through adulthood and into older adulthood, reconfiguring through interchangeable modules (heads, arms, torsos, and bases) to meet changing needs.
 Our findings highlight three mutually reinforcing qualities of modular design.
 Personalization enabled participants to configure robots that reflected their unique values and circumstances, even within the same life stage.
 Adaptability allowed these robots to flexibly shift roles, both within a single stage of life (e.g., balancing work and care in adulthood) and across stages (e.g., from playful peer in childhood to supportive companion in older adulthood).
 Sustainability emerged at the intersection of these qualities: (a) materially, through repair, reuse, and upgrading of modules; and (b) emotionally, through continuity, attachment, and identity over time.
 These findings show how modularity, which enables user co-design robot practices, transforms robots from disposable gadgets into enduring companions.

-This work makes three main contributions to HRI and design community: \begin{enumerate} \item We provide empirical evidence of how users imagine modular robots evolve across their lifespan, addressing a gap in HRI research that has largely studied user groups in isolation. \item We advance conceptual understanding by positioning personalization, adaptability, and sustainability as mutually reinforcing dimensions rather than separate concerns. \item We propose design principles for sustainable HCI that leverage modularity as both a technical mechanism and a design philosophy, supporting robots that remain ecologically responsible, emotionally resonant, and meaningful over the long term. \end{enumerate}
+This work makes three main contributions to HRI and design community: \begin{enumerate} \item We provide empirical evidence of how users imagine modular robots evolve across their lifespan, addressing a gap in HRI research that has largely studied user groups in isolation. \item We advance a conceptual understanding of HRI durability by introducing an additional human-centered framework, namely Personalization, Adaptability, and Sustainability (PAS) as a complementary framework to SAM.
+PAS adds focus on the experiential dimensions of long-term human-robot relationships. \item We propose design principles for sustainable HCI that leverage modularity as both a technical mechanism and a design philosophy, supporting robots that remain ecologically responsible, emotionally resonant, and meaningful over the long term. \end{enumerate}